gthrm/homebrew-repack/README.md

 When running the command without any flags, you will be prompted to choose whether to repack the node_modules using npm or yarn.

-If you prefer to specify the package manager upfront, you can use the `-n` flag for npm or the `-y` flag for yarn:
+If you prefer to specify the package manager upfront, you can use the `-n` flag for npm or the `-y` flag for yarn, the `-d` flag for `npm run dev`:

 ```sh
 repack -n